Dot Map

 Required Columns

-Before you can create a Map Chart, your data needs to be prepared for the correct use of maps which is done by adding Geolocation to your data.
-Every Map Chart needs at least one geolocation group to identify the parts of an address that will be used for positioning locations on the map.
+Each Map Chart needs at least one geolocation group to identify the parts of an address that will be used for positioning locations on the map.
 This can be set in the Design section of Datasets.
-It's important to define these groups correctly for accurate map locations.
+Define these groups correctly to ensure accurate map locations.

 For more information on geolocation, see "Setting Up Geolocation Groups" in the Live Connect Datasets article.

-Creating a Dot Map
+Create a Dot Map

 To create a Dot Map, drag and drop a data field from a geolocation group into the Geolocation shelf.

-Styling the Dot Map
+Style the Dot Map

 General

 The General section is available for all chart types, and the options vary depending on the chart selected.
-For more information on the options, see General Chart Settings.

 Styles